-One day or another, we’ll all be confronted to the death of a loved one, young or old, whether due to a natural end of one’s life, or to illness, a tragic accident, suicide, etc. No matter what, death is always sorrowful, and mourning seems impossible at times.
-What Christian approach and what hope can be offered when faced with the harsh trial of separation ?
-Can one really get through mourning?
+One day or another, one gets confronted to a loved one’s demise, whether young or old, be it due to the natural end of one’s life, or to illness, a tragic accident, suicide, etc. Death leaves one grieving and moreover, for the bereaved, mourning even seem impossible at times.
+What Christian approach and what hope when faced with the harsh separation ?
+Can one truly overcome and emerge from mourning?

 The shrine of Our Lady of Montligeon, world unique center of prayer for the deceased, presents mourning related sessions throughout the year.
 Affording bereaved people a welcoming comforting break, they allow for counselling, guiding and consolation in light of Christian hope.